kukuu/AGILITY/README.md

 A - Adjust the infrastructure.

-### A detailed breakdown for requirement gathering  in a DT, along with the associated technologies, planning methodology,and tools :
+### DT - Requirement gathering, associated technologies, planning, methodology, and tools :

 The process involves a systematic approach to requirement gathering, technology alignment, planning, implementation, testing, training, and ongoing support.
 Throughout each stage, a combination of communication tools, project management platforms, development environments, testing frameworks, and monitoring solutions ensure a successful digital transformation aligned with client goals and industry best practices.
 Hereby explain the steps: